neilpeterson/kubernetes-burst-scheduler/README.md

 Simple scheduler that will burst workload to a named node after a specified number of related pods have been started.

+Short two minute demo – this is also available on [youtube.com](https://youtu.be/GgYJM3dRURg), which may be easier to view from the beginning, pause, etc.

 ![](images/burst-scheduler.gif)

 ## Attribution